zhenzhai/nearest_neighbor/cpp/src/cifar/README.md

 We extracted 1000 features from CIFAR using [Honglak Lee](http://web.eecs.umich.edu/~honglak/)'s K-means feature learning code.
 Please see [publication](http://web.eecs.umich.edu/~honglak/aistats11-AnalysisSingleLayerUnsupervisedFeatureLearning.pdf) and [code](http://cs.stanford.edu/~acoates/papers/kmeans_demo.tgz).

-* Unzip the downloaded folder and put all files from folder into current directory.
+* Unzip the downloaded folder and put all files from folder into directory "raw_data".

-* Run to convert data
+* You can now run main.cpp in the src directory

-		cd convert_data
+		cd ..
 		make
-		./main.o
+		./main.o cifar convert 50000 10000 1000

 * Converted data will be saved in current directory.